-The CTC provides individual counseling sessions, group counseling, couples counseling, and Mind-Body services that are free of charge to enrolled Georgia State University students.
+The Counseling and Testing Center provides individual counseling sessions, group counseling, couples counseling and Mind-Body services that are free of charge to enrolled Georgia State University students.

 Listed below are just a few examples of some common concerns which bring students to the Georgia State University CTC:

 - Symptoms of stress and anxiety

-- Relationship difficulties including: roommate conflicts, family difficulties, romantic relationship concerns
+- Relationship difficulties, including: roommate conflicts, family difficulties and romantic relationship concerns

-- Questions/confusion about identity, self-image, sexuality, gender, or issues related to acculturation and diversity
+- Questions and confusion about identity, self-image, sexuality, gender or issues related to acculturation and diversity

 - Issues of sexual assault, relationship violence, stalking, abuse or other traumatic experiences